 In the liquid state it restores and maintains balance in your stomach acids.
 This will improve your digestion and the correct absorption of nutrients - even from other foods you eat.
 Your cells will regain their immune property, and be able to shed waste materials, getting rid of toxic stuff out of your body.
 So think about it.
 This stuff is great for clearing up for good your irritable bowel syndrome, candida, colitis and acid indigestion!
 Detoxification is the word we want here, one of the best benefits of aloe vera!

 Carrisyn, something extracted from aloe vera gel, stimulates the creation of infection-fighting blood cells - these in turn, strengthen our immune system.
 Further, the juice contains amino acids, methionine, serine threonine and molybdenum.
 These are able to detoxify heavy metal and help in the metabolism of carbohydrates, fat and protein, as we've said, which prevent the build up of fat in the liver and the arteries.

 I can't explain it but some folks find it clears up pain.
 Go figure.
 But... it counts as a benefit of aloe vera.

 Drink up.
 You can learn to enjoy anything that will help with those problems, right?
-If you don't have an aloe vera plant, or if you need to use the gel steadily for a period of time, I would suggest visiting Puritan's Pride online for just the right aloe vera juice or gel in a capsule form.
-You can take them with you, and keep up your healing while you work and travel.
+If you don't have an aloe vera plant, or if you need to use the gel steadily for a period of time, I would suggest just the right aloe vera juice or gel from Forever Living.
+You can also get aloe vera in a capsule form.
+Check these different brands out, Buy Aloe Vera Capsules

 We can go into detail on these uses on another page.
 Here's a short list of the cosmetic benefits of aloe vera;